falkr/ttm4175/pages/security-1-2020.md

 Local user information is stored in the /etc/passwd file.
 Each line in this file represents login information for one user.

-+ Start Kali Linux and log in with root username
++ Start Kali Linux and log in with **root** username

-+ To open the file you can use cat: `cat /etc/passwd`.
-You will get all the users that are defined in Kali Linux
++ To open the passwd file you can use cat: `cat /etc/passwd`.
+You will get all the users that are defined in Kali Linux.

 Each line in the file has seven fields delimited by colons that contain the following information:
 - Username